Web3-API/dao/spending-proposals/011-concorde-web3hub-february.md

 A dedicated GitHub repo will be created for the Web3Hub and features will be committed and merged there as they are completed.
 The high-level goals for February are:
 - Complete front-end scaffolding and state management setup
+    * 90% completed
 - Complete basic, static, un-styled versions of Browse, View API, and Create API views
+    * 100% completed
 - Complete 50% of UI design work needed
+    * 90% of the overall design has been completed

 ## Fund Distribution